a little creative,

 Ask questions.
 Lots of them.
 Hard ones.
 Who are you?
 What is your business?
 Who are your customers?
 How do they all fit together and how do you define success?

-There’s usually more than one way to solve a problem.
+There’s usually more than one way to skin a cat, as they say.
 Uncovering different possibilities helps discover and hone in on which way provides the best solution.